Samosely: Population

-Also, a few families live in the city of Chernobyl illegally, after migrating from areas outside the Exclusion Zone to escape poverty.
-These people have ignored government orders to leave the area, and are hostile to journalists.
-Local administration is claiming that the squatters have occupied several houses in the city, without proper permission from the original owners.
+A few families live in the city of Chernobyl illegally, after migrating from areas outside the Exclusion Zone to escape poverty.
+These people have ignored government orders to leave the area and are hostile to journalists.
+Local administration claims the squatters have occupied several houses in the city, without proper permission from the original owners.

-In April 2013 Minister of social policy of Ukraine Natalia Korolevska said the settlers are getting full social support from the government but she excluded the possibility of legalizing their habitance in the Zone as it is still prohibited to live there.
-Also the Minister said the Ministry does not register illegal settlers but estimates their number for 2013 about 200–2,000 people.
+In April 2013, Minister of Social Policy of Ukraine Natalia Korolevska said the settlers are getting full social support from the government, but she excluded the possibility of legalizing their settlements in the Zone, as it is still prohibited to live there.
+Korolevska confirmed the Social Policy of Ukraine does not register illegal settlers but estimates their number to be about 200–2,000 people in 2013.

-Following the outbreak of the war in Donbas in 2014 refugees from that conflict settled in the Chernobyl Exclusion Zone or nearby.
+Following the outbreak of the war in Donbas in 2014, refugees from that conflict settled in the Chernobyl Exclusion Zone or nearby.